lRomul/sensorium/README.md

 Pipeline tuned for training on a single RTX A6000 with 48 GB.
 In the case of GPU with less memory, you can use gradient accumulation by increasing the `iter_size` parameter in training configs.
-It will worsen the result (by a 0.002 score for `iter_size==2`), but it has less than the effect of reducing the batch size.
+It will worsen the result (by a 0.002 score for `"iter_size": 2`), but it has less than the effect of reducing the batch size.

 ### Run